-Perhaps you’re like me, spending most days gloomily staring out the foggy glass expanse of the library, woefully daydreaming of hypothetical exotic adventures to be had.
-On returning to Durham after my year abroad, several friends and acquaintances eagerly inquired about my experience gallivanting about Morocco, where I lived for three months.
+On returning to Durham university after a year spent living and studying abroad, several acquaintances eagerly inquired about my experiences in Morocco, where I lived for three months.
+A natural interest, given the times we spent gloomily staring out the foggy glass expanse of the library, woefully daydreaming of hypothetical exotic adventures to be had.
 Before venturing to this enchanting corner of the world, there are some practical tips and recommendations that you should know.

 Handmade tagine pots in the Kabah de Udayas, Rabat

 My base during my stint in Morocco was the gorgeous seaside metropolis of Rabat, situated on the coast of the Atlantic Ocean.

 Rabat boasts a harmonious and eclectic mix of Islamic heritage and European elegance owing to the majestic Kasbah de Udayas (a historical fortress and city dating back to the twelfth century) as well as wide, Parisian-style avenues dotted with quaint cafés.
 From a tourism stance, Rabat is not as celebrated as cities like Marrakesh and Fes, but it is ideal for a long-weekend retreat to escape the sweltering oppressive heat of other cities.
 It will give your worn-out, trampled-on feet and overpowered nose a necessary rest from the chaotic, bustling and fragrant-smelling souks (marketplaces) elsewhere.